supalarry/api-symfony-v3/README.md

 This project uses mysql together with doctrine within the symfony framework.

-After executing `docker-compose up` mysql is setup from `docker/backup/mysql/api.sql` file.
+After executing `docker-compose up` mysql is set up from `docker/backup/mysql/api.sql` file.

 All work occurs in `printify_api` database.